 After reading the article I said to myself, “Okay,it looks like I have AADD.
 I have many of the symptoms described in the articles such as having many unfinished projects.
 I’m not going to a doctor to waste money and to get tested to be officially labeled.
 I refuse to go on drugs.
 I will just do the best I can.”

+It's true that admitting the problem is the first step.
 It made me realize that I do silly stuff while getting dressed.
 An example is looking for jewelry to match my outfit and instead of moving onto the next step I find myself organizing my jewelry armoire.
 But now that I am aware that this is contributing to my lateness I can check myself and force myself to go back to getting dressed.

 Another contributing factor to why I am late is that I never like the image that is reflected in the mirror.
 This leads to the dreaded I-have-nothing-to-wear dilemma and when-will-I really-stick-to-a-diet? question.
 It is a vicious and ugly cycle.
 Putting on clothes, sighing with disgust, trying a different outfit, hating my fat.
 During the whole time berating I'm myself for being overweight and I forget to look at the clock.